-- A. Nationally recognized manufacturers of paints and protective coatings who are regularly engaged in the production of such materials for essentially identical service conditions.
+- A. Paint manufacturer shall be nationally recognized manufacturer of paints and protective coatings and regularly engaged in production of such materials that have essentially identical service conditions as this Project.

-- B. Minimum of 5 years' verifiable experience in manufacture of specified product.
+- B. Minimum of 5 years' verifiable experience in manufacture of specified products.

 - C. Each of the following manufacturers is capable of supplying most of the products specified herein:

-- 1. Carboline.
+- 1. Ameron.

-- 2. Sherwin Williams.
+- 2. Benjamin Moore.

-- 3. Tenemec.
+- 3. Sherwin Williams.

-- 4. PPG.
+- 4. Tnemec.